 DATE:

 TO: , District Specifications

 FROM: , Project Manager

 COPIES TO:

 SUBJECT: ITEMS OF WORK

 Financial Project ID: (GOES WITH)

+County (Section):

 Project Description:

-to be performed: Milling & Resurfacing Base Work Shoulder Treatment Drainage Improvements Curb & Gutter Traffic Signals Lighting Other (Please Specify) Highway Signing Guardrail Landscaping Box or Three-sided Culverts Bridges MSE Walls Sidewalks/Shared Use Path
+The plans package for the above ref to be performed: Milling & Resurfacing Base Work Shoulder Treatment Drainage Improvements Curb & Gutter Traffic Signals Lighting Other (Please Specify) erenced project includes the following items of work Highway Signing Guardrail Landscaping Box or Three-sided Culverts Bridges MSE Walls Sidewalks/Shared Use Path

-and Scope so they may be added description and all items of work that apply in the Intent to the advertisement description.
+Please include the county, project de and Scope so they may be added to escription and all items of work that apply in the Intent the advertisement description.

-The project description should of the project. only include the road number and the limits or location
+The project description should on of the project. nly include the road number and the limits or location

 Form 140-A